 Scores, recordings and videos are available in Music & Media on the 3rd floor of the new north wing of the Library.
 Scores and videos are on open shelves for you to browse.
 Sound recordings are shelved in closed stacks.
 You may search for a recording in the online catalog and request it at the Music & Media Service Desk.
 Staff in Music & Media will be happy to assist you in finding recordings.

 Need a score or recording?
-Search the links below for the books we have at the Henry Madden Library and in libraries around the world.
+Search the links below for the books at Fresno State and in libraries around the world.

 When searching for scores, recordings or videos it is possible to limit your search by format.

 Select "Search Specific Collections" and "Music/Media Collection" when searching from the Library's homepage search box